ncbateman/weather/Readme.md

    - After restarting, Docker Desktop will start automatically.
    - You can right-click the Docker icon in the system tray and select "Dashboard" to see the Docker Desktop interface.

-9. **Verify Docker Installation**

-   - Open a command prompt or PowerShell and run `docker --version` to confirm the Docker version installed.
-   - Test that Docker is running correctly by executing `docker run hello-world` in the command prompt or PowerShell.

-Remember, Docker Desktop for Windows with WSL integration provides a seamless Docker experience on Windows 11.
-Ensure that your system meets the requirements for running WSL 2 and Docker Desktop.

 ### Application Setup